sdbeng/sdbeng/README.md

 ** Happy almost Spring!
 May God keep you and your family safe and healthy.

-📫 I work as Full Stack Dev with a team of amazing developers.
-Our stack is React.js, Redux Toolkit and SpringBoot.
+📫 Currently working on Spring Web Security project. stack: React.js, SpringBoot.
 Thank God for this opportunity and future ones.

 📐 2024:♂ Taking walks evry day helps me out refocus and think on tasks to have a better approach.
 Continue reading docs about nextjs14 changes, and now building an ai-saas project.
 Grabbed the new Xcode and SwiftUi, reading the docs and building a project.
 It looks great so far.

-- 💬 On the weekends, I like to spend time with my wife, daugther and son, especially when we go on vacation.
+- 💬 On the weekends, I like to spend time with my wife, daugther and son, especially when we go on camping vacation.
 We usually play a few games of chess and tennis, go for walks and play with our husky 🐾

 ### React